officegeek/www/content/_index.md

   - heading: Designed in a browser
     text: Designing in a browser allows rapid development and saves cost.
     icon: template
-  - heading: Design Revisions
-    text: We will continue to revise the design until you're 100% satisfied.
-    icon: heart
-  - heading: Lightweight Code
-    text: Built with Tailwind CSS and Alpine.js for the smallest production bundle.
-    icon: code
   button:
     text: Om
     url: /om/